 Don't try to think your way through any fear you are feeling.
 It doesn't work.
 Fear can't be intellectualized.
 Fear calls for action on your part.
 Once you take action, the fear will begin to dissipate.

 Identify what it is you are afraid of and then take baby steps toward getting what you want.
-If you are unhappy in your marriage but the idea of divorce terrifies you, try separation.
-Test the waters, face the fear of being alone, or making it financially on your own.
+If you are unhappy in your marriage but the idea of divorce terrifies you, try a separation.
+Test the waters and face the fear of being alone or making it financially on your own.
 If you have made the right decision, the fear will disappear, and your perception of what divorce will mean for you will change.